jantimon/html-webpack-plugin/README.md

 ```

 If you already have a template loader, you can use it to parse the template.
-Please note that this will also happen if you specifiy the html-loader and use `.html` file astemplate.
+Please note that this will also happen if you specifiy the html-loader and use `.html` file as template.

 ```javascript
 module: {